1. The information we collect

 Residents and their visitors may leave their cars in the main car park of the Institute.

-Residents at Ashurst Lodge have access to computer and other facilites.
-There is an indoor swimming pool, as well as an outdoor all weather tennis court.
-Table tennis, snooker, gym equipment, volleyball and others are also available.
+Facilities Residents at Ashurst Lodge have access to computers and other facilities.
+There is an indoor swimming pool, an outdoor all weather tennis court, as well as other sports equipment.

 Carlos was born in Argentina where he completed his first engineering degree.
 He spent two stimulating years after graduation as part of a small team setting up an Institute of Applied Mechanics.
 Following this, he registered at the University of Southampton in England for a higher degree, arranging to carry out his research partly at MIT.
 This experience, which he found most rewarding, established the basis for his long and close association with the USA.

 After obtaining his PhD at Southampton he worked for the Central Electricity Research Laboratories in the UK, a leading research establishment at the time.
 He left the Laboratories to take an academic position at the University of Southampton where he rose from Lecturer to Senior Lecturer and Reader.
 During his time at Southampton he took leave to become Visiting Professor at many other universities, including an academic year at Princeton University.
-After having been appointed Full Professor of Engineering at the University of California, Irvine, he decided to resign his position and return to the UK to set up the Wessex Institute.
+After having been appointed Full Professor of Engineering at the University of California, Irvine, he decided to resign his position and return to the UK to set up the Wessex Institute, of which he was the Founder and Director.

-Carlos is renown throughout the world as the originator of the Boundary Element Method, a technique that generates important research work at Wessex Institute.
+Carlos is renowned throughout the world as the originator of the Boundary Element Method, a technique that generates important research work at Wessex Institute.
 He has written many scientific papers, is editor of many volumes and is the author or co-author of thirteen books.
-His current interests are in the field of strategic planning and research management and looking after all the activities at Ashurst Lodge to ensure that Wessex Institute continues to grow and develop in the right direction.
-He is founder of several international journals.
+He founded several international journals.

 Members of the WIT Board of Directors